bcicen/vim-jfmt/README.md

 # vim-jfmt

-`jfmt` is a simple plugin for vim to pretty-print and indent JSON files on save
+`jfmt` is a simple plugin for vim to automatically format/pretty-print and indent JSON files.

 ## Installing